jheyman/blog/pages/AndroidAutoWake/index.md

 	wget https://www.yepkit.com/uploads/documents/fd484_ykush_v1.4.1.tar.gz
 	make

-The resulting `ykush` executable then provides a few very simple commands to control the USB ports, and I only used two:<br><br>
+The resulting `ykush` executable then provides a few very simple commands to control the USB ports, and I only used two:<br>

 To turn one of the three ports: